Monomial algebras and $\mathbb{G}_a^n$-equivariant embeddings into toric varieties: Induced additive actions on toric varieties

 Now we are ready to prove the main result of this section.

-\begin{theorem} Let $X$ be a complete toric variety with a normalized additive action and let $D$ be a very ample divisor on $X$ lying in the complement of the open $\BG_a^n$-orbit.
-Consider a linearly normal embedding in~$\BP^N$ with an invertible sheaf~$\CO_X(D)$.
-Then the additive action is induced and the corresponding $S$-pair~$(A,U)$ has the following form: where the multiplication between the characters is a standard multiplication and $\chi^m\cdot\chi^{m'} = 0$ in the case $\chi^m\cdot\chi^{m'} \notin A$.
-The algebra $A$ is monomial. \end{theorem}
+\begin{theorem} Let $X$ be a complete toric variety with a normalized additive action and~$D$ be a very ample divisor on $X$ lying in the complement of the open $\BG_a^n$-orbit.
+Consider a linearly normal embedding in~$\BP^N$ with the invertible sheaf~$\CO_X(D)$.
+Then the additive action is induced and the corresponding $S$-pair~$(A,U)$ has the following form: where the multiplication of the characters is the standard multiplication and $\chi^m\cdot\chi^{m'} = 0$ in the case $\chi^{m+m'} \notin A$.
+In particular, the algebra $A$ is monomial. \end{theorem}